Improved Factorized Neural Transducer Model For text-only Domain Adaptation: Improved factorized neural Transducer

 Compared to deep fusion \cite{gulcehre2015using} and cold fusion \cite{coldfusion}, our proposed IFNT model stands out in that the E2E model and LM component are jointly trained from scratch, while deep fusion and cold fusion rely on pre-trained LMs for integration.
 Moreover, the most significant distinction lies in the direct incorporation of the LM posterior probability into the final output, without which the IFNT model would lose its adaptation ability.
 We have also explored the use of a pre-trained language model for LM initialization in IFNT.
 However, experiments revealed that training the whole model from scratch yields more stable results.
 This may be because joint training allows the LM to synchronize more effectively with the acoustic encoder.
-Consequently, all subsequent FNT and IFNT models were trained from scratch in our study.